flaf/miscellaneous/puppet/modules/ceph/README.md

 ```

-# Warning 2 : journals have to be a GPT partition with a specific partlabel
+# Warning: journals have to be a GPT partition with a specific partlabel

 If the journal is not a standard file in the OSD working
 directory but a symlink to a raw partition, the partition